Ladoxer/Ladoxer/README.md

 # 👨‍💻 Ladoxer | Muhammed Labeeb U

-> "I don't always test my code, but when I do, I do it in production." – just kidding, I actually write tests
+> "He who would learn to fly one day must first learn to stand and walk and run and climb and dance; one cannot fly into coding excellence." – Ladoxer's Nietzschean dev philosophy

 ## Who Am I?
 I'm Ladoxer, a full-stack developer who builds digital solutions by day and debugs life by night.
-4+ years of turning coffee into code across web and mobile platforms.
+4+ years of turning coffee into code across web and mobile platforms, creating my own values in a world of technological chaos.

 ## Tech Arsenal 🛠️